mahmoudsultan/Coursacity-API/README.md

 # Coursacity API

-RESTful Ruby on Rails API for Courses CRUD operations with Search feature.
+RESTful Ruby on Rails API for Courses CRUD operations with Search feature and Course thumbnail preprocessing.

 ## Installing Dependencies